getsentry/sentry-rust/sentry-core/README.md

 # Sentry Rust SDK: sentry-core

-This crate provides the core of the [Sentry](https://sentry.io/) SDK, which can be used to log events and errors.
+This crate provides the core of the [Sentry] SDK, which can be used to log events and errors.

-This crate is meant for integration authors and third party library authors that want to instrument their code for sentry.
+`sentry-core` is meant for integration authors and third-party library authors that want to instrument their code for sentry.

-Regular users who wish to integrate sentry into their applications should rather use the [`sentry`] crate, which comes with a default transport, and a large set of integrations for various third-party libraries.
+Regular users who wish to integrate sentry into their applications should instead use the [`sentry`] crate, which comes with a default transport and a large set of integrations for various third-party libraries.

 ## Core Concepts